kneeziefbaby/Personal-Website/README.md

 # Website
 ## Here are some guide questions that will help you out:

-##What was your motivation?
+-What was your motivation?

-##Why did you build this project?
+-Why did you build this project?

-##What problem does it solve?
+-What problem does it solve?

-##What did you learn?
+-What did you learn?

-##What makes your project stand out?
+-What makes your project stand out?

-##If your project has a lot of features, consider adding a "Features" section and listing them here.
+-If your project has a lot of features, consider adding a "Features" section and listing them here.